fcarreola52/Football-bets/README.md

    - Run the command: `pip install -r requirements.txt`

 3. **Data Wrangling Notebook:**
    - Open and run the notebook named `Data_Wrangling.ipynb`.
-The version with outputs included is available in PDF format due to its size.
+The version with outputs included is available in PDF format (`Data_Wrangling.pdf`) due to its size.

 4. **Modeling Notebook:**
    - Open and run the notebook named `modeling.ipynb`.

 ### Additional Information:

-- A detailed report is included in the project documentation.
+- A detailed report named `Report.pdf`  is included in the project documentation.